Dan Siegel (attorney)

-Daniel Mark Siegel is a civil-rights attorney at the Oakland-based law firm Siegel, Yee, Brunner & Mehta, former legal adviser to Oakland Mayor Jean Quan, and candidate in the 2014 Oakland mayoral race.
-He specializes in employment and labor law.
+Daniel Mark Siegel (July 20, 1945 – July 2, 2025) was an American civil rights attorney at the Oakland-based law firm Siegel, Yee, Brunner & Mehta, specializing in employment and labor law.
+Siegel was a legal adviser to Oakland Mayor Jean Quan, and was a candidate in the 2014 Oakland mayoral race.
+He also served in various capacities for the Pacifica Radio Foundation, including its San Francisco Bay Area station, KPFA-FM in Berkeley.

 Early life and education

-Siegel was born in New York City and raised in New York City and on Long Island.
+Siegel was born into a Jewish family in New York City on July 20, 1945, and was raised there and on Long Island.
 He attended high school in New York, graduating second in his class.

-He graduated magna cum laude from Hamilton College (New York) in 1967 with a bachelor's degree in Philosophy and Religion.
+He then attended Hamilton College, graduating magna cum laude in 1967 with a bachelor's degree in philosophy and religion.

-Law School
+Law school

 Siegel graduated from UC Berkeley's Boalt Hall in 1970.